-Antique (or distressed) Mirror Glass can be used for most of the applications considered for standard mirror glass, from simple frames to kitchen work-tops, and furniture to wall-cladding.
+Antique (or distressed) Mirror Glass can be used for most of the applications considered for standard mirror glass, from simple frames to kitchen splashbacks and furniture to wall-cladding.
 Where standard mirror glass offers a fairly glitzy if predictable material, antique mirror glass offers a depth and richness which enhances any application.

 Given the value of antiqued mirror glass, it's often worth thinking through the fixing options carefully.
 Mirror adhesive is the straightforward, permanent option for most flat walls, but if you want the flexibility of moving the panel(s) to another location then screwing them to the wall is a good alternative.
 This requires holes to be made in the glass when it is first being cut.
-Once in situ, the screws themselves can be covered with coverheads.
+Once in situ, the screws themselves can be covered with decorative screw caps.

 The lead times for distressed mirror glass varies from 2 weeks for ready-made antique mirror styles to 6 weeks for hand finished antique mirror styles, depending on a number of different factors including the volume required.